Climate Solutions & Equity Grant

 Six two-year grants of $100,000 per year have been awarded in 2024-25.

-Read the press release here for more information on this exciting collaboration!
+Read the press release here and here for more information on this exciting collaboration!

 Community Farmers Markets